Filmmaker

 large square glasses to keep the periphery in focus

-Cookie Estés is a Cuban-American filmmaker and video editor from Chicago.
-Since graduating from DePaul University’s School of Cinematic Arts in 2020, this storyteller has been editing music videos, reviewing films at international festivals, and managing a non-profit comedy club on the weekends.
+Cookie Estés is a detail-driven filmmaker + video editor with roots in Chicago.
+Since graduating from DePaul University’s School of Cinematic Arts in 2020, Cookie has been editing music videos, reviewing films at international festivals, and managing a non-profit comedy club on the weekends.

-Audiotree Studios, Cookie primarily tackles post-production for live studio sessions and concerts from the initial multi-camera edit through to color grading, motion graphics, and social media cutdowns.
-In just two years, they have edited 100+ sessions that have amassed 3M+ views across socials, as well as honed the unique skill of real-time editing live-streamed events such as awards ceremonies in arenas & stage concerts in historic venues.
+As an editor + camera operator at Audiotree Studios, Cookie primarily tackles post-production for live studio sessions and concerts – from the multi-camera edit to color correction or motion graphics, Cookie is an editorial multitool with a sense for rhythm and timing.
+In just two years there, they’ve edited over 150 sessions that have amassed three million views (and counting!) across social platforms.
+They have also honed the unique skill of technical directing + real-time editing live-streamed events from the wings of the Wintrust Arena to backstage at the House of Blues.

-Their directorial debut Split Ends opened for a Guillermo del Toro retrospective at the Gene Siskel Film Center and was an official selection at the Chicago Latino Film Festival.
-Other films they edited have screened at museums such as The Art Institute of Chicago and premiered at festivals such as Athens Int’l Film + Video Fest.
+Cookie’s directorial debut, Split Ends, is based on their multigenerational Cuban-American upbringing and serves as a commentary on Latinx beauty standards – especially ones that concern women's hair and are perpetuated by mothers.
+The Spanglish horror short opened for a Guillermo del Toro retrospective at the Gene Siskel Film Center and was an official selection at the 38th Chicago Latino Film Festival.
+Other films they’ve collaborated on have screened at museums such as The Art Institute of Chicago and Berkeley Art Museum and Pacific Film Archive and premiered at festivals such as the Athens International Film + Video Festival and the Chicago International Film Festival.

-In addition to their editorial work, Cookie has built a Letterboxd readership of over 10,000 followers by writing accessible, thoughtful film reviews, and has also kept up a biweekly newsletter analyzing cinema trends on Substack.
-These outlets, which began as simple writing disciplines, have led Cookie around the globe doing press coverage for internationally-renowned film festivals such as Cannes, Sundance, and Toronto Int’l Film Festival
+In addition to their editorial work, Cookie has built a Letterboxd readership of over 11K followers by writing accessible, thoughtful film reviews, and has also kept up a biweekly newsletter analyzing cinema on Substack.
+These outlets, which began as simple writing disciplines, have led Cookie around the globe doing press coverage for internationally-renowned film festivals such as Cannes, Sundance, and TIFF.